 Under European copyright law, people cannot sell photographs of copyrighted works, upload them to stock photo websites, publish them in magazines, or – what affects most tourists – post them to social media.

 While most tourists visiting Paris would expect to photograph a world-famous landmark like the Eiffel Tower, and would consider it fairly ridiculous to think that an attached lighting display would somehow be considered separate and apart from the Tower itself, that’s exactly what the Société maintains.
-According to a 2014 article in the Art Law Journal:
+According to a 2014 article in the Art Law Journal: “Whether the lighting scheme is a separate protectable artistic work is debatable, but only the courts can make that determination.”

 The article implies that French courts have never ruled on the issue.